What Are AlkaloidsÂ

 They are able to alter neuronal signal transduction by binding to and blocking neurotransmitter receptors or ion channels due to their structural similarities.

-These include membrane permeability, membrane proteins (ion channels and receptors), enzymes, and other proteins, DNA, RNA, and corresponding proteins, the electron chain, and the cytoskeleton.
+These include membrane permeability, membrane proteins (ion channels and receptors), enzymes, and other proteins, DNA, RNA, and corresponding proteins, the electron chain, and the cytoskeleton.Â

-What Makes Alkaloids So Addictive?
+What Makes So Addictive?

 A few would have you believe that anything may be a medication and cause addiction.
 Caffeine and sugar are common examples used by those who insist on this interpretation.
 Even while both of these may be quite alluring to certain individuals due to their addictive properties, recreational substances have very different outcomes.